 - b.
 This category includes investments in hedge funds that invest in debt of companies in or facing bankruptcy.
-As of June 30, 2022, the composite portfolio includes 86% in an opportunistic credit strategy that invests in liquid and special situation credits, and 14% in private equity investments which can never be redeemed with the funds.
+As of June 30, 2023, the composite portfolio includes 87% in an opportunistic credit strategy that invests in liquid and special situation credits, and 13% in private equity investments which can never be redeemed with the funds.
 Instead, distributions are received through the liquidation of the underlying assets in the portfolio.
 If these investments were held, it is estimated that the underlying assets would be liquidated over the next 1 to 4 years.
 The fair values of the investments have been estimated using the reported net asset value per share of the hedge fund. - c.
-This category includes investment in hedge funds that invest in U.S. mortgage-backed securities.
+This category includes investment in hedge funds that invest in diversified U.S. real estate properties.
 The fair values of the investments have been estimated using the reported net asset value per share of the hedge fund. - d.
-This category includes investment in hedge funds that invest in diversified U.S. real estate properties.
-The fair values of the investments have been estimated using the reported net asset value per share of the hedge fund. - e.
 This category includes investments in private equity funds that invest in the secondary market.
 The private equity secondary market refers to the buying and selling of pre-existing investor commitments to private equity and other alternative investment funds.
 These investments can never be redeemed with the funds.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2022, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 100% in 1 to 4 years.
-As of June 30, 2021, the liquidation periods were expected to be: 100% in 1 to 4 years.
-The fair value has been estimated using the reported net asset value per share of the private capital fund. - f.
+As of June 30, 2023, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 100% in 1 to 4 years.
+As of June 30, 2022, the liquidation periods were expected to be: 100% in 1 to 4 years.
+The fair value has been estimated using the reported net asset value per share of the private capital fund. - e.
 This category includes investments in private equity funds that invest primarily in technology and healthcare companies in the U.S. These investments can never be redeemed with the funds.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2022, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 100% in 1 to 4 years.
-As of June 30, 2021, the liquidation periods were expected to be: 100% in 1 to 4 years.
-The fair value has been estimated using the reported net asset value per share of the private capital fund. - g.
-This category includes investments in private equity funds that invest in buy-outs.
-A buy-out is a purchase of a company or a controlling interest of a corporation's shares or product line or some business.
+As of June 30, 2023, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 100% in 1 to 4 years.
+As of June 30, 2022, the liquidation periods were expected to be: 100% in 1 to 4 years.
+The fair value has been estimated using the reported net asset value per share of the private capital fund. - f.
+This category includes investments in private equity funds that invest in buyouts.
+A buyout is the purchase of a company or a controlling interest of a corporation's shares or product line or some business.
 These investments are diversified across industries and primarily in the U.S. These investments can never be redeemed with the funds.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2022, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 39% over 1 to 4 years; 48% in 5 to 7 years; and 13% over 8 to 10 years.
-As of June 30, 2021, the liquidation periods were expected to be: 19% in 1 to 4 years; 67% in 5 to 7 years; and 13% in 8 to 10 years.
+As of June 30, 2023, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 58% over 1 to 4 years and 42% in 5 to 7 years.
+As of June 30, 2022, the liquidation periods were expected to be: 39% over 1 to 4 years; 48% in 5 to 7 years; and 13% over 8 to 10 years.
 The fair value has been estimated using the reported net asset value per share of the private capital fund.